smitelli/cosmodoc/src/content/topics/adlib-functions/index.md

 The OPL2 chip requires an external high-frequency oscillator to govern its operation and to serve as the master clock for all frequency-based calculations.
 As installed in the AdLib card, the master clock runs at approximately 3.58 MHz and the output sample rate is 49,716 Hz.
 Any conversions to/from a musical frequency must incorporate this sampling frequency to keep proper tuning.

-{{< aside class="fun-fact" >}}
+{{% aside class="fun-fact" %}}
 **The PC's clock strikes again.**

 At first glance, 49,716 Hz seems like a pointlessly arbitrary number.
 But it's actually derived in a surprisingly straightforward way.
-As detailed on the [Programmable Interval Timer/PC speaker]({{< relref "pc-speaker-and-timing-functions" >}}) page, the PC's clock generator circuitry is based around a 315 &#8725; 22 MHz (14.3 MHz) crystal, which was widely available and cheap due to its use in NTSC color television equipment.
+As detailed on the [Programmable Interval Timer/PC speaker]({{< relref "pc-speaker-and-timing-functions" >}}) page, the PC's clock generator circuitry is based around a 315 &frasl; 22 MHz (14.3 MHz) crystal, which was widely available and cheap due to its use in NTSC color television equipment.
 The AT bus uses this frequency, unmodified, as the "OSC" signal.
-The AdLib, lacking any timing circuitry of its own, cleverly passes this signal through a 74LS109 dual flip-flop that divides the frequency by four, yielding 315 &#8725; 88 MHz (3.58 MHz).
+The AdLib, lacking any timing circuitry of its own, cleverly passes this signal through a 74LS109 dual flip-flop that divides the frequency by four, yielding 315 &frasl; 88 MHz (3.58 MHz).

 The OPL2 chip requires 72 clock cycles to generate one sample of output data.
-This works out to ([315 &#8725; 88 MHz] &#8725; 72) 49,715.{{< overline >}}90{{</ overline >}} Hz, which is rounded to 49,716 Hz in typical calculations.
+This works out to ([315 &frasl; 88 MHz] &frasl; 72) 49,715.{{< overline >}}90{{</ overline >}} Hz, which is rounded to 49,716 Hz in typical calculations.
-{{< /aside >}}
+{{% /aside %}}

 The OPL2 chip requires a fixed amount of "recovery" time after a write operation.
 The host must wait for 12 master clock cycles after writing a register address before it can write data, and it must wait 84 cycles after writing a data byte before it can write anything else.
 At AdLib clock rates, these wait times are about 3.4 &micro;s and 23.5 &micro;s, respectively.
 If these delays are ignored, there's no guarantee that a write operation will have the intended effect.

 ### On-Board Timers

 A fair number of the chip-wide writable registers (and the entirety of the readable registers) are there to support a pair of configurable **timers**.
 Timer 1 increments its counter once every 80 &micro;s and Timer 2 increments one-fourth as fast -- every 320 &micro;s.
 Each timer counter is eight bits wide, and whenever either of them overflows and wraps back to zero, a flag value is set to indicate the overflow and that timer's Preset Value is reloaded into the counter.
-Using this arrangement, Timer 1 could be configured to overflow at a rate anywhere between 49 Hz and 12.5 kHz, while Timer 2 could be configured for 12&ndash;3,125 Hz.
+Using this arrangement, Timer 1 could be configured to overflow at a rate anywhere between 49 Hz and 12.5 kHz, while Timer 2 could be configured for 12--3,125 Hz.
 When either timer overflows, an **interrupt request** is also raised at the hardware level.
 The AdLib doesn't listen to this signal, however, so there is no way for the host system to know about these timer events without resorting to polling.

 The **Timer 1/2 Preset Value** registers control the counter value that is reloaded during each overflow, which influences the resulting overflow rate -- higher values produce more frequent overflows.
 The **Timer 1/2 Mask** settings control whether the chip raises an interrupt when that particular timer overflows.
 The **Timer 1/2 Enable** settings pause or unpause counting for that timer.
 If an interrupt has previously occurred, the **Interrupt Reset** command will acknowledge it and reset all flags in preparation for a subsequent interrupt request.